6. Web Applications Vulnerabilities and Countermeasures - Part 2¶

 - NetBios enumeration:

-- Login pages should return the same ambiguous error message for both invalid usernames or passwords.
+- User enumeration 4:- Login pages:- Login pages should return the same ambiguous error message for both invalid usernames or passwords.

 - Returning a message that says “invalid username” or “invalid password” is a bad practice as it allows attackers to enumerate valid usernames, that is, detect if a username exists in the system.